senakicir/ntds_project/README.md

 Note that you should apply at least one of the two types of learning (Transductive or Inductive)

+## Graph Statistics
+* Basic: Total number of edges, nodes, number of connected components, number of nodes in giant component, average degree, sparsity

+* Advanced: Total number of edges, nodes, number of connected components, number of nodes in giant component, average degree, sparsity, degree distribution in log and linear scale + Plots

+* All: Total number of edges, nodes, number of connected components, number of nodes in giant component, average degree, sparsity, degree distribution in log and linear scale, diameter of the graph, average clustering coefficients + Plots

+## Training and Testing
 To only calculate and save the features and labels with default arguments:
 ```
 python main.py --only-features --threshold 0.9  --dataset-size medium --remove-disconnected --num-classes 8 --with-PCA --PCA-dim 120